Nothing speaks to a customer’s direct needs like a well-written business proposal.

 If you’re offering a complex solution to a client problem, breaking your proposal into bite-sized chunks is a great way to ensure that readers understand your solution.

-This is the section where clarity and specifics are key.
+This is the section where clarity and specifics are key — and nearly every member of our sales team agreed.

 Create a pricing table that clearly identifies each product or service, and pair it with the most accurate pricing information you can provide.